getify/You-Dont-Know-JS/get-started/ch2.md

 What's going on here?

 It may seem reasonable to assume that an equality check considers the *nature* or *contents* of the value; after all, `42 === 42` considers the actual `42` value and compares it.
-But when it comes to objects, a content-aware comparison is generally referred to as "structural equality".
+But when it comes to objects, a content-aware comparison is generally referred to as "structural equality."

 JS does not define `===` as *structural equality* for object values.
 Instead, `===` uses *identity equality* for object values.